sean-loong/MLA-Multi-modal-Layer-Wise-Interactive-Adapter-for-Stance-Detection-on-Social-Media/README.md

 # Multi-modal Stance Detection: New Datasets and Model

-This repository open-sources the code and datas in our [paper](https://arxiv.org/abs/2402.14298)「**Multi-modal Stance Detection: New Datasets and Model**」in ACL2024 findings long paper.
+This repository open-sources the code and datas in **Multi-modal Layer-Wise Interactive Adapter for Stance Detection on Social Media**.

 Please cite our paper and kindly give a star for this repository if you use our code or data.